Saragamil3/Commerce-analysis/README.md

 Data Overview:
-The data consists of four table are Orders , People , Return, Shipping Cost Order table consists of 9,995 Rows and after filtering became  7777 Data cleaning operations :
+The data consists of four table are Orders , People , Return, Shipping Cost Order table consists of 9,995 Rows, after filtering became  7777 rows .
+Data cleaning operations :
 - handled the columns of Order Date and Ship Date -Split Location column to Country and city
 -Check if there any missing value or duplicated data
-- filtering errors and incorrect data and change data types
+- filtering errors ,incorrect data and change data types